 3. Can I be deported for DUI of drugs in Nevada?

 A conviction of DUI of Drugs (DUID) is not by itself grounds for deportation or inadmissibility.
-But the situation changes if the alien is also convicted of a Nevada drug crime, which are deportable offenses.
+Though the situation changes if you are also convicted of a Nevada drug crime, which is deportable.

 4. Can a DUI be domestic violence?